LAST UPDATED: FEBRUARY 27, 2018

-A new and enhanced look will of course build your confidence and make you feel proud of your appearance while your pregnant.
+A new and enhanced look will, of course, build your confidence and make you feel proud of your appearance while you are pregnant.
 There’s nothing that will make you feel more confident than having an engaging smile that draws people’s attention as you exchange greetings and have conversations with others.
-Sometimes you do need a bit of teeth straightening or other dental work to correct any other issues with your teeth.
+Sometimes you do need a bit of tooth straightening or other dental work to correct any other issues with your teeth.
 There’s no medical reason why you should put off your orthodontic brace treatment until after you’ve given birth to your baby.

 One of the first things you should do as you contemplate having dental work done is a very important but little known fact that you should first make an appointment with your obstetrician to learn whether there any risks involved in undergoing orthodontic dental work while you’re pregnant.
 With that issue out of the way, you will need to begin making a list of all medications you’re taking and hand it over to your orthodontist.

 Your orthodontist will use the medication list to learn whether any of the drugs you are taking will result in oral complicated issues later on.
 This dental specialist will be looking at your current history of medications to determine whether any of the medications have side-effects that could affect your planned orthodontic work.

 You will not be given any medications in order to have orthodontic treatment.
 Your specialist will determine whether vitamins you are currently taking could actually cause a reduction in a tooth movement when your orthodontic therapy is in progress.

 Can You Have Oral Surgery Or Anesthesia While Pregnant?